St Richard's Church, Haywards Heath: History

 Hett's design was accepted, and the site was prepared in July 1937.
 The foundation stone was laid two months later.
 The Burgess Hill-based building firm Norman and Burt, responsible for several churches in the area, won the building contract.
 The partly completed church was consecrated in 1938 and took the same dedication (to Richard of Chichester) as its predecessor.
 The chancel was finished in 1942.
 The organ from the old church was moved into the new building, but was replaced with a new instrument in the late 1940s.
 The metal church, parish hall and vicarage were all demolished; a new hall was built behind the church, and the vicarage was re-established on a nearby street.

 St Richard's Church was listed at Grade II by English Heritage on 4 October 2000.
 As at February 2001, it was one of 958 Grade II listed buildings, and 1,028 listed buildings of all grades, in the district of Mid Sussex.

+Present day

+St Richard's Church belongs to the Anglo-Catholic tradition of the Church of England.
+The church is a member of The Society of St Wilfrid and St Hilda, an association for traditionalist Anglo-Catholics that rejects the ordination of women as priests and bishops.
+As of 2024, the vicar is Fr David King SSC and the parish has a permanent deacon, The Revd Canon Rebecca Swyer.